samhernandez/craftcms-shortcodes/README.md

 # Shortcodes for Craft CMS 2.x

-(A Craft 3 version is coming soon!)
+This is for the older version of Craft.
+Find the Craft 3 version here: https://github.com/samhernandez/craft-shortcodes

 This is a port of Wordpress shortcode functions for Craft CMS.